bdoms/gae_deploy/readme.md

 the module specified by `app.yaml` if `app` is not explicitly included in this list, as well as skipping updating the app configuration, including the indexes, cron, task queue, and dispatch.

+#### Notify Third Parties

+Third party integrations like those described below are automatically notified when a deploy occurs.
+If you would like to skip doing an actual deployment but still trigger these notifications then pass in the `--notify` option (shortcut `-n`).

 #### Write Out Templates

 The `--templates` option (shortcut `-t`) writes out the template files for the current branch specified in the configuration file.